mainakch/basic_cpp_project/README.md

 This repository contains a basic C++ project structure with widely accepted conventions for common SW development needs.

-This grew out of a need to have a common template to use while starting new C++ projects.
-This will be updated regularly with useful patterns, idioms and newer conventions.
+Useful patterns, idioms and conventions will be backported to this repository on a regular basis.

+## Conventions adopted

-It uses:
+This project uses:

 - the [Google Test Framework](https://github.com/google/googletest) for
   testing,